jobraconse/QRcodeApplication/README.md

 Clear fields

-Type some text in the right pana, click <<< and in the left pane the QRcode will show up.
+Type some text in the right pane, click <<< and in the left pane the QRcode will show up.

+To use the code, create a virtual python environment and run pip install -r requirements.txt to run the code.

+Then just run python main.py to start the application.

+Cheers!